hpc/charliecloud/doc/ch-image.rst

      :code:`-B`, :code:`-4`, and :code:`-M`; :code:`--block-size 4M` will be
      interpreted as :code:`--block-size` with no argument and a copy source named :code:`4M`.
-This is so Charliecloud can process :code:`rsync(1)` options without knowing fully which ones take an argument.
+This is so Charliecloud can process :code:`rsync(1)` options without knowing which ones take an argument.

   3. Invalid :code:`rsync(1)` options: